tmobaird/dv/README.md

 Flags:
   -h, --help   help for td

-Use "td [command] --help" for more information about a command.
+Use "dv td [command] --help" for more information about a command.
 ```

 ### Roadmap